Blog

 We continue to track ‘shocks to the system’ that have ripple on effects and can prompt change in the municipal water sector beyond their immediate impacts.

-Recent water industry shocks
+Water industry shocks

 The length and severity of the California drought prompted utilities to explore emergency water suppliers, including municipal wastewater reuse as a means to quickly augment dwindling supplies.
 Even though the drought has officially ended, the state continues to move forward with its reuse projects in planning, shifting the water supply strategy for the long term.
 The growth of the planned reuse pipeline, as well as California’s efforts to streamline the permitting process for new reclaimed water projects, have impacted the national push for new water reuse projects.